SyedHammad06/obsidian_notes/content/Langchain Basics - 1.md

 ---
-title: Langchain Basics
+title: Langchain Basics - 1
 description: Here I will have notes and codes about the basics of Langchain
 tags:
-  - AI
   - Langchain
   - Basics
+  - LLM
+  - Prompts
+  - Output-Parsers
 date: 2025-10-16
 ---
 # LLM